openhoat/hid-handler/README.md

 }); // starts the handler
 ```

+## Device types

+Currently supported device types are :

+- generic   : used for base class or unknown devices
+- keyboard  : generates key pressed events
+- mouse     : generates clicks, wheel clicks and move events
+- touchpad  : generates clicks and move events

 The 'type' property of a supported device should match an available event handler class name to lower case and without the word 'Event'. (example : 'KeyboardEvent' class matches type 'keyboard')

 Available default values for 'type' are : keyboard, mouse, touchpad, generic (defaults).

 Event handler classes are extendable with [registerEventHandler](#registereventhandlereventhandlerclass).

+Feel free to extend to map your needs !

 ## API